sillydeveloper/resume/src/andrew_ettinger_resume.md

 ### Summary

-I've built lots of great applications over the past 15 years, and have led a variety of teams in the design, implementation and deployment of:
+I've been a part of, and led, a variety of great teams in the design, implementation and deployment of front end, back end, IoT, aggregation and analysis tools for more than a decade.
+My technical background and practical delivery experience can help your team reach the next level.

-* Command and control software of remote IoT hardware
-* Payment processing solutions
-* Route, project and schedule management for a mobilized workforce
-* Aggregation and publishing of social media streams
-* Project time tracking and invoicing software
-* Company-wide system integrations
-* Software support tooling for pooling, assigning and tracking requests
-* Energy analysis software for commercial buildings
-* Building some of the first distance education tools for Oregon State University's New Media Center (pre-dating BlackBoard!)
-* Invoicing automation at the University of Oregon

-I'm passionate about solving problems in cost effective ways that generate real revenue.
+I'm passionate about working with great people to solve problems in cost effective ways that generate real revenue.

 * * *

 ### Details

+#### Skoobi Studios
+** Principal **
+February 2015 - Present

+Skoobi Studios is focused on market analysis tools for new and existing products.

+* * *

 #### VendScreen
 ** Software Engineering Manager **
-June 2014 - Present
+June 2014 - February 2015

 ** Lead Software Engineer **
 April 2014 - June 2014